 - Diverse scenery and spectacular bird- and wildlife

 - Abundant wildlife concentrated within a small area

-- ∞Walking safaris mountain biking and trekking in the area
+- Walking safaris, mountain biking and trekking in the area

-South-east of the Ngorongoro Crater lies the Karatu area, in the highlands.
+Southeast of the Ngorongoro Crater lies the Karatu area, in the highlands.
 It's a lush area with many coffee plantations and a variety of wonderful places to stay, a little away from the crater itself.

 Animals of Ngorongoro

-Within the Ngorongoro Crater, there is an incredible abundance of wildlife, including all of The Big Five. hippo, zebra, crocs, a wide range of antelope, leopard, cheetah and lion all live here.
-It's estimated that about 25 000 big animals live within this natural enclosure.
+Within the Ngorongoro Crater, there is an incredible abundance of wildlife, including all of The Big Five.
+Hippo, zebra, crocodile, a wide range of antelope, leopard, cheetah and lion all live here.
+It's estimated that about 25,000 big animals live within this natural enclosure.

-Things to See and Do in Ngorongoro
+Things to see and do in Ngorongoro Crater Region

-- Game-drives within the crater
+- Game drives within the crater

 - Hiking, trekking and safari walks within the Ngorongoro Conservation Area

-- Hike to Oldonyo Lengai, an active volcano known as the “Mountain of the Gods’
+- Hike to Oldoinyo Lengai, an active volcano known as the Mountain of the God

 - See Empakaai Crater, the lesser-known, smaller sister of Ngorongoro Crater